prody/ProDy/doc/tutorials/evol_tutorial/msafiles.rst

 -------------------------------------------------------------------------------

 This example demonstrates how to search Pfam database with a given query, :func:`.searchPfam`.
-Valid inputs are UniProt ID, e.g. ``"PIWI_ARCFU"``, or PDB file, e.g. ``"3luc"`` or ``"3lucA"`` with chain identifier.
+Valid inputs are UniProt ID, e.g. :uniprot:`PIWI_ARCFU`, or PDB identifier, e.g. :pdb:`3luc` or ``"3lucA"`` with chain identifier.
 Input can also be a protein sequence or a file containing the sequence, but sequence should not contain gaps and should be at least 12 characters long.

 Matching Pfam accession (one or more) as keys will map to a dictionary that contains locations (alignment start, end, evalue etc), pfam family type,